 To franchise, or not to franchise?

 This is an important first question.
 There are many franchise chains of inflatable indoor centers available, and many customers take that route.
-Like in any industry, franchises provide a great way to enter a business.
+Like any industry, franchises provide a great way to enter a business.

 When considering going the franchise route, it might be wise to investigate how established that brand really is in your area.